DanielSet91/rhythm_generator/README.md

     producing triplets in rhythmic places that will exceed the time signature of the bar. making sure the chosen rhythmic notes list isnt empty.

+    ### After sending the app for friend to check, I was needed to add some files to track down bugs.
-    In order to keep track on bugs, configuration problems I've added the logging and configuration options. the logging makes sure that to make a file rhythm_generator.log that will capture all the loggings in order to send them back to me.
+    In order to keep track on bugs and configuration problems I've added the logging and configuration options. the logging makes sure that to make a file rhythm_generator.log that will capture all the loggings in order to send them back to me.
     The configuration options were meant for those who have other programs than the one I was working with, such as Finale and Sibelius. making sure after the first configuration a file called config.ini will be created and store the configurations.